joshuasommerfeld/klaxons-at-dawn/README.md

 - Paper
 - A bunch of six-sided dice
 - 4 - 6 players
-  - 1 player will act as the "director"
+  - 1 player will act as the "director".
+  - The rest of the players will be a player character (PC).

 ## Goal

-Take the transport to the utopian destination, and don't die to zombies!
+Take the transport to the utopian destination, and don't get eaten by zombies!

 This game is built around the scenario that the player characters are on the same type of transport when the zombie outbreak begins.
-This motley group of strangers will need to band together to protect this transport, keep it moving, and get to the utopian destination.
+This group of strangers will need to band together to protect this transport, keep it moving, and get to the utopian destination.

+## Core Concept Glossary

+- **Player**: A member of the playgroup, including the director.
+- **Character** or **PC**: A character which a player is role playing as.
+- **Scene**: Players will take turns setting up scenes, which the players will then role play out.
+- **Active player**: The player who set the current scene up.
+- **Check**: A player will have to roll dice in order to determine whether their character succeeds or fails at non-trivial tasks.
+- **Gear**: Characters may find gear during the story they can use to help them survive.
+- **Tension Meters**: When a character fails at a task, tension meters will grow.
+When they overflow, an escalation occurs.
+- **Escalation**: An event that adds new elements and obstacles into the story.
+There are 5 in a game of Klaxons at Dawn, with the last one being the *final escalation*
+- **Final Escalation**: The last scenes as tension reach a fever pitch.
+This leads to the final moments of the story.

 ### Transport